whatwg/sg/Stages.md

    <td>
     <ul>
      <li>The WHATWG expects the <a href="./IPR%20Policy.md#21-contribution">Contribution</a> to be developed and eventually included in the relevant WHATWG standard.
-     <li>This stage also demonstrates commitment from the community to review the specification, and commitment from the <a href="./IPR%20Policy.md#contributor">Contributor</a> to drive the addition of comprehensive tests, ideally with a prototype in at least one browser engine.
+     <li>This stage also demonstrates commitment from the WHATWG to review the specification, and commitment from the <a href="./IPR%20Policy.md#contributor">Contributor</a> to drive the addition of comprehensive tests, ideally with a prototype in at least one browser engine.
     </ul>
    <td>
     <ul>